 My daily template

 I copy/paste the script in every morning and write for a couple of minutes as I start my day.
-I’ll soon expand this to write at night as I’m reflecting on the day…and setting goals for the next day.
+I then revisit the journal at the end of the day to reflect on what occurred during the day, and setting goals for the next day.

 Please feel free to use, remix, and share the template below.
 Enjoy. 🙂